reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. No support for services on child devices.
    Even though the support can be added, it would make the topics extremely long.
    E.g: `tedge/child/<child-id>/service/<service-id>/telemetry/measurements`
-1. The topics are fairly long and with extensions might easily cross the 7 sub-topic limit fo AWS
+1. The topics are fairly long and with extensions might easily cross the 7 sub-topic limit of AWS.

 ### Unified topics for every "thing"